-For completion by the individual (named in Part one): Have you ever been known to any Children's Services YES / NO department as being a risk or potential risk to children? (if Yes, please provide further information below): Have you been the subject of any disciplinary investigation YES / NO and/or sanction by any organisation due to concerns about your (if Yes, please provide behaviour towards children? further information) Confirmation of Declaration (tick box below) I agree that the information provided here may be processed recruitment purposes and I understand that an offer of empl dismissal may result if information is not disclosed by me an organisation's attention. oyment may be withdrawn or In accordance with the organisation's procedures if required certificate and consent to the organisation clarifying any info disclosure with the agencies providing it. ,
+For completion by the individual (named in Part one): Have you ever been known to any Children's Services department as being a risk or potential risk to children?
+YES / NO (if Yes, please provide further information below): Have you been the subject of any disciplinary investigation and/or sanction by any organisation due to concerns about your behaviour towards children?
+YES / NO (if Yes, please provide further information) Confirmation of Declaration (tick box below) I agree that the information provided here may be procedured recruitment purposes and I understand that an offer of withdrawn or dismissal may result if information is not consult subsequently come to the organisation's attention. employment may be In accordance with the organisation's procedures if requivalid DBS certificate and consent to the organisation claprovided on the disclosure with the agencies providing in rifying any information

-I agree to inform the organisation within 24 hours if I am subsequently investigated by any agency or organisation in relation to concerns about my behaviour towards children or young people. , carrid becking I understand that the informa ation contained on this form, the results of the DBS check and information supplied by third parties may be supplied by the organisation to other persons , , , , , nces where this is considered necessary to safeguard other children. mees where this is considered necessary to suregular other ciliaren.
-Sigr nature: Print name: Date e: Clul Welfare Officer I ha have seen and checked the above responses, if any of the boxes above are ticked YES ES, I have referred this form to England Golf Governance Department for a risk asse ssessment and advice.
+I agree to inform the organisation within 24 hours if I am subsequently

+investigated by any agency or organisation in relation to concerns about my

+behaviour towards children or young people.

+I understand that the infor mation contained on this form, the results of the DBS

+check and information sup plied by third parties may be supplied by the

+organisation to other person ons or organisations in circumstances where this is

+considered necessary to sa

+considered necessary to se areguara other emaren.

+Sig nature:

+Prir nt name:

+Dat 201

+Dat e.

+L W Hark and

+Ciu b Welfare Officer, James Herbert:

+T h ave seen and checked the e above responses, if any of the boxes above are

+ticked YES, I have referred this form to England Golf Governance Department

+for a risk assessment and a dvice.

-Sign ned: date:
+Sia ned: date:

+3

-Reference form - Carholme Golf Club
+Reference form - CARHOLME GC